HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 change in the environment, directly or ultimately.
 For the purposes of this package, a project can

-include;. but is not limited. to;
+include;. but is not limited to:

 An activity involving the issuance of a lease, permit, license, certificate, or other